 On the New SAT, all of the Reading Test questions are multiple choice and are based on reading passages that may be taken from literature, science, the social sciences, or a US founding document (or a text inspired by such a document).
-Many of the reading comprehension questions meant to assess a student’s understanding of those passages will require students to choose words that best describe the writer’s tone or point of view, words like the 200 words you see on this list.
+Many of the reading comprehension questions meant to assess a student’s understanding of those passages will require students to choose words that best describe the writer’s tone or point of view, words like the 25 words you see on this list.
 Learn them here so when you see them in an SAT answer choice, you’ll know what they mean!
-Here are all of our word lists to help you prepare for the new SAT (debuting March of 2016): The Language of the Test, Multiple-Meaning Words, and Words to Capture Tone.
+Following our Roadmap to the new SAT?
+Head back to see what else you should be learning this week.

 Context is king -- that’s the lesson you need to internalize as you begin preparing for the vocabulary questions on the new SAT.
 We have identified this pool of 200 words that cut across the disciplines and lend themselves well to context-dependent interpretation.
 As you learn this list on Vocabulary.com, you will have to rely on context clues in order to determine each word’s meaning in particular sentences.
 This is the same type of thinking you will need to develop in order to succeed on the new SAT!
-Here are all of our word lists to help you prepare for the new SAT (debuting March of 2016): The Language of the Test, Multiple-Meaning Words, and Words to Capture Tone.
+Following our Roadmap to the new SAT?
+Head back to see what else you should be learning this week.

 American Heritage Dictionaries normally feature about 70,000 entries.
 From that multitude, the editors have chosen 100 words that are neither obscure nor outlandish that could give middle schoolers more aplomb and aptitude in their verbal encounters.
 If you're not sure whether that is something you need, study this list.
 Words selected by the Editors of the American Heritage® Dictionaries.
 Published by Houghton Mifflin Harcourt Publishing Company.